gahssi/netvermin/README.md

 ## exverminator

-Defense module implementation responsible for Snort and Falco alert aggregation and automated response
+Worm defense implementation responsible for Snort and Falco alert aggregation and automated response

 ---